But despite our less than enticing welcome, we extended our original two-day stay to five days.

 What kept us here was our desire to bike the Discovery Trail along the coast (but not in the rain!), our interest in Lewis and Clark National Historic Park (this is where they ended their epic journey), and a craving for oysters in historic Oystertown, at the far northwestern end of the peninsula.

 Cape Disappointment really deserves a more appealing name.
 The gloomy moniker was bestowed in 1788 by British explorer John Meares, who was peeved when he failed to find the mouth of the great river reputed to be just around the cape.
 “No such river exists,” he declared.
 Imagine his embarrassment when just a few years later, American merchant sea captain Robert Gray sailed across the bar into the river.
 Gray claimed the land for the U.S. and named the river Columbia, in honor of his ship.

-We started our explorations with the Lewis and Clark Interpretive Center, located high on a bluff in Cape Disappointment State Park.
-It kept us busy for several hours, with absorbing exhibits of their arduous journey, the many discoveries they made, and accounts of their interactions with the native peoples who lived along the Columbia.
+We started our explorations at the Lewis and Clark Interpretive Center, located high on a bluff in Cape Disappointment State Park.
+It kept us busy for several hours, as we delved into the exhibits of the Corps arduous journey, the many discoveries they made, and the accounts of their interactions with the native peoples who lived along the Columbia.
 It was a perfect way to spend a rainy day.